mahlvm/02_GoldenSquare_P3_01_unit_testing_parent_child_classes_bit/challenges/06_design_a_class.md

 > The interface of a class includes:
 >
 > * The name of the class.
-> * The design of its initializer and the parameters it takes.
+> * The design of its initializer, the parameters it takes, and their data types
+> * The design of any properties the user will need to read or write, and their
+>   data types
 > * The design of its public methods, including:
 >   * Their names and purposes
->   * What parameters they take and the data types.
+>   * What parameters they take and the data types
 >   * What they return and that data type
->   * Any other side effects they might have.
+>   * Any other side effects they might have
 >
 > Steps 3 and 4 then operate as a cycle.
 >